Andrewbui389/Andrewbui389/README.md

 Software Engineer Immersive Student
 -----------------------------------

-I recently graduated from the University of Oregon with a double major in Spatial Data Science + Technology and Geographic Information Science, I have always had a passion for technology and I am currently enrolled in General Assembly full-time Software Engineer Immersive program for the summer!
+I recently graduated from the University of Oregon with a double major in Spatial Data Science + Technology and Geographic Information Science, since I can remember I always had a passion for technology and I am currently enrolled in General Assembly full-time Software Engineer Immersive program for the summer!

 * 🌍  I'm based in Oregon
 * ✉️  You can contact me at [andrewbui389@gmail.com](mailto:andrewbui389@gmail.com)